Umuzi-org/ACN-syllabus/content/projects/java-specific/introduction-to-spring-boot/part3/_index.md

 title: Introduction to Spring Boot - Part 3
 ---

-In this project we will consume a REST API and a SOAP web service in our User service repository.
+In this project we will consume a REST API and a SOAP web service as a new project.

 ## REST API